 The key performance indicators and quality assurance standards for colonoscopy (2016) states that PCCRCs should be viewed as an adverse event.
 When determining the most plausible explanation, the World Endoscopy Organisation uses a limit of 5 years after colonoscopy (those more than 5 years are considered to be most likely de-novo cancers).
 The rate is often calculated for pragmatic reasons, however, for 3 years post colonoscopy.
-National datasets based on coding may in the future become available annually with the details of every patient diagnosed with a colorectal cancer that has been found after 6 months and within 3 years after a 'negative' colonoscopy (ie no cancer detected) in their service.
-This will be achieved by linking data from the cancer registry with HES data (or alternatives in the devolved nations).
-Currently similar data forms part of Getting it Right First Time (GIRFT) data packs for trusts in England.
-In other countries, until national data is available, a system should be developed locally to capture data (or perform an annual retrospective review of all colorectal cancers diagnosed locally) and review each PCCRC as an adverse event with a similar root cause analysis.
+Using National Cancer Registration and hospital episodes statistics data, English endoscopy units are provided with details of all PCCRCs occurring within 6-48 months of a negative colonoscopy.
+Where this is unavailable, a system should be developed locally to capture data (or perform an annual retrospective review of all colorectal cancers diagnosed locally) and review each PCCRC as an adverse event with a similar root cause analysis.
 In the future it is very likely that JAG will also require a similar assessment of all Post-OGD Upper Gastrointestinal Cancers (POUGICs).

-A small number of PCCRCs may grow from rapidly progressing lesions particularly in high risk patient cohorts eg genetic abnormalities, IBD (especially with PSC etc.) who should have regular surveillance procedures.
+A small number of PCCRCs may grow from rapidly progressing lesions particularly in high-risk patient cohorts eg genetic abnormalities, IBD (especially with PSC etc.) who should have regular surveillance procedures.
 In average risk cohorts there is evidence that it takes over 10 years to progress from normal mucosa to cancer (see WEO publication, hyperlink below).
 It is therefore proposed that most PCCRCs are due to other factors, for example missed cancers or missed / incompletely resected adenomas.
 These can be as a result of inadequate bowel preparation, factors relating to the endoscopist (eg not reaching the caecum), rapid withdrawal times, inadequate inspection of the colon or incomplete resection of adenomas.
-In some cases it may arise because the lack of processes/robust IT recall systems or long waiting times etc.
+In some cases it may arise due to the lack of processes/robust IT recall systems or long waiting times etc.